International: WorldDIAKONIA World Federation

 - organise a world assembly every four years.

-Member organizations are represented on the World Executive through the three regions, Diakonia Region Europe and Africa, Diakonia Asia Pacific, and Diakonia of the Americas and the Caribbean.
-Linda Ervin, a diaconal minister in the United Church, served as the Vice-President of DIAKONIA World Federation from 2001-2009.
-(See International: DOTAC for Linda’s reflections.)
-Many other United Church folks have taken leadership in international diakonia since its beginning, including Ginny Coleman (who was secretary for the World Federation); and, Lydia McCullough (who served as President of DOTA, now DOTAC), Margaret Fulton and Helen Mack, now all deceased.
+Member organizations are represented on the World Executive through the three regions, DIAKONIA Region Europe and Africa, DIAKONIA Asia Pacific, and DIAKONIA of the Americas and the Caribbean.
+Many United Church folks have taken leadership in international diakonia since its beginning, including Linda Ervin, served as the Vice-President of DIAKONIA World Federation from 2001-2009, Ginny Coleman (who was secretary for the World Federation); and, Lydia McCullough (who served as President of DOTA, now DOTAC), Margaret Fulton and Helen Mack, now all deceased.
+Currently, Ted Dodd is president of DOTAC and the regional Vice President of DIAKONIA: World Federation.

 DIAKONIA World Assemblies

-The next DIAKONIA World Assembly will take place in Darwin, Australia in 2021.
+The next DIAKONIA World Assembly was to take place in Darwin, Australia in 2021, but has now been postponed to 2022 due to the COVID-19 pandemic.
 DUCC is eligible to send two voting delegates to each Assembly.
-One position is automatically given to our DOTAC representative (Currently Ted Dodd, click here for more on DOTAC).
-All United Church Diaconal Ministers, as well as all members of DUCC are eligible to apply to fill the other voting position.
+One position is automatically given to our DOTAC representative, (currently Ted Dodd) All United Church Diaconal Ministers, as well as all members of DUCC are eligible to apply to fill the other voting position.
 Some financial assistance is given to the official representatives directly from the DUCC budget and through application to the Kaufman Fund.
 Attendance at the Assemblies however is not restricted to voting delegates.
 DUCC members are encouraged to make plans to attend at least one international diaconal event.
 It is a wonderful way to connect across denominations and cultures with others expressing ministries of service and education.

 The previous DIAKONIA World Assembly was in Chicago, Illinois, USA, in 2017.
 Many diaconal ministers were in attendance.